-Otane Wastewater Upgrades
+Otane Wastewater Improvements

 We have been investigating the future of wastewater in Otane since 2017 when we replaced the consent, we have been granted a consent expiring in March 2021 to upgrade the treatment plant to meet new conditions and deal with increased flows.
 Since the granting of the consent Council has included the future of Otane in the project to upgrade the Waipawa and Waipukurau wastewater plants.